tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

   * UE Context Release procedure

 These procedures are involved in the X2-based handover.
 You can find the detailed description of the handover in section 10.1.2.1 of [TS36300]_.
+We note that the simulator model currently supports only the *seamless handover* as defined in Section 2.6.3.1 of [Sesia2009]_;
+in particular, *lossless handover* as described in Section 2.6.3.2 of [Sesia2009]_ is not supported at the time of this writing.

 Figure :ref:`fig-x2-based-handover-seq-diagram` shows the interaction of the entities of the X2 model in the simulator.

 .. _fig-x2-based-handover-seq-diagram: